 Asking risk questions at the scene will frequently result in information being available to prosecutors, bail evaluators, defense attorneys, probation, and the court even when the victim cannot be reached before the first appearance.
 This information may be used in relation to charging, bail, and no-contact order requests.
 Bail evaluators will use this information as one of the elements in preparing a domestic violence-specific risk assessment for the court.
-Prosecutors may also present information to the court concerning the context and severity of the violence based on this incident and previous institutional contacts with the offender.
+Prosecutors may also present information to the court concerning the context and severity of the violence based on this incident, previous institutional contacts with the offender, including what is known about the offender's use of, experience with, and access to firearms.
 This additional information will allow prosecutors to identify higher risk cases and request higher bail as well as conditions of release.
 It may also increase requests to surrender firearms.
 At the same time, the bench can expect that in some cases the identified risk will be lower, and prosecutors will request bail and conditions of release accordingly.